-This statement documents New Forests' Greenhouse Gas (GHG) Accounting methodology, which, as outlined in section 1.3 below, is aligned with accepted best practice of the GHG Protocol.
-GHG Accounting is an inventory of actual emissions and removals for a given reporting period.
+This statement documents New Forests' Greenhouse Gas (GHG) Accounting methodology, which, as outlined in section 1.3 below, is aligned with accepted best practice of the GHG Protocol1 GHG Accounting is an inventory of actual emissions and removals for a given reporting period.
 This statement is a key component of New Forests' stakeholder engagement, reflecting our values of transparency and disclosure around material sustainability issues.

-This statement builds on New Forests' Climate Disclosure Report and outlines our methodology to measure and report scope 1, 2, and 3 emissions and scope 1 and 3 removals from our business operations and assets under management.
-New Forests' GHG emissions and removals accounting methodology was developed over the course of 2020-2022.
+This statement builds on New Forests' Climate Disclosure Report2 and outlines our methodology to measure and report scope 1, 2, and 3 emissions and scope 1 and 3 removals from our business operations and assets under management.
+New Forests' GHG emissions and removals accounting methodology was first developed in 2020 and reviewed annually.

-Structure of this document
+1.2 Structure of this document